directus/directus/readme.md

 Directus follows a database-first approach, storing all of your data _unaltered_ in pure SQL databases with that can be completely customized.

-#### Access and Optimization
+#### Customization & Optimization

-Directus mirrors _your_ actual database so it will automatically stay in sync with any changes made directly to the database!
+Directus mirrors _your_ actual SQL architecture and data, so it will automatically stay in sync with any changes made directly to the database!
 With the full power of SQL unlocked, you can:

 1. Architect your actual database with meaningful table and column names
 2. Infinitely optimize with indexing, datatypes, lengths, defaults, keys, encoding, etc
 3. Update your database schema at any point and Directus will instantly reflect changes
 4. Create, update, and delete content directly from the database

-#### Direct Access
+#### Direct Access & Performance

-This database-first approach means that you have the option to completely bypass Directus if needed.
+This database-first approach means that you have the option to bypass Directus if needed.
 Connecting your application _directly_ to the database means Directus is completely bypassed, removing even the slightest possiblility of a bottleneck, and giving you the unbridled power of complex SQL queries.

-#### Portability and Transparency
+#### Portability & Transparency

 Directus is _not_ a black-box system.
 There is nothing proprietary or opinionated about how Directus stores your content so you're never locked-in or locked out.
 Import existing SQL to get started quickly, and rest assured that you can also export your unaltered content as vanilla SQL at any point.
 You can also self-host the entire suite on your own servers if needed or use our hosted Cloud service.

 #### Complex Relationships

 Whether you need many-to-one, one-to-many, many-to-many, or something completely different...
 Directus has you covered.
-You can interrelate database fields, then fetch deeply nested data using our robust dot-notation parameters.
+You can set up relationships between tables, then fetch that nested relational data using our dot-notation parameters.

-### Simple, Modular and Extensible
+### Modular & Extensible

 We've intentionally kept our codebase as simple and lightweight as possible.
 Every aspect of Directus has been modularized, with many options for extending, overriding, or even bypassing the core system.
 Choose your auth providers, storage adapters, content interfaces, data presentation, and more.
 We also have webhooks, event hooks, API response filters, custom endpoints, CSS/JS override files, and much more.

-Furthermore, because the codebase has been internally decoupled, Directus supports full multitenancy.
-You can use a single Directus App to manage multiple Directus API instances, and each API instance can manage multiple databases (projects or environments).
+Furthermore, Directus supports full multitenancy, so you can use a single instance of Directus to manage multiple project databases.
+That means agencies can organize their clients, companies can organize their properties, and projects can organize environments.

-### Internationalization and Accessibility
+### Internationalization & Accessibility

 Directus allows you to manage multilingual content in as many languages as your project needs.
-And no matter what language(s) your organization requires, our Admin App supports a growing number of locales.
+And no matter which languages your organization requires internally, our Admin App supports a growing number of locales.
 We've also paid close attention to our Admin App's interface to ensure it is as clear and accessible as possible for all users.

+### Directus Glossary

+* **Project** — A database (and its asset storage)
+* **Collection** — A database table
+* **Field** — A database column
+* **Item** — A database record
+* **Interface** — Modular components for viewing/managing field data
+* **Layout** — Modular components for viewing/managing a collection of items

 <p>&nbsp;</p>